linode/docs/docs/guides/development/javascript/build-react-video-streaming-app/index.md

 published: 2020-08-09
 modified_by:
   name: Linode
-title: "How to Build a Video Streaming App with React and Node"
+title: "Building a Video Streaming Application with React and Node"
-h1_title: "Building a Video Streaming Application with React and Node"
+title_meta: "How to Build a Video Streaming App with React and Node"
-enable_h1: true
 image: BuildVidStreamApp_React_Node.png
 contributor:
   name: Deven Rathore